Passages to read: (JOB 1:13-22, JOB 2:1-10)

 Job is told, by probably hysterical survivors, that the Sabeans and the Chaldeans in separate attacks "slew the servants with the edge of the sword."
 The word translated "slew" refers to a violent attack; the term "edge of the sword" is a fear phrase.
 It would especially arouse fear in people who thought as concretely and in as vivid word pictures as the Semitic people did.
 Think about the sword, the edge of the sword, about how it would cut when it was used on people; think about how these raiders hacked Job's servants to pieces, and it would be easy to start getting scared.
 That, of course, is what Satan wants.

-Notice the phrase repeated three times between JOB 1:13 and JOB 1:22"while he was speaking."
+Notice the phrase repeated three times between JOB 1:13 and JOB 1:22, "while he was speaking."
 Satan seldom sends one piece of trouble alone; he prefers to land one punch after another after another.
 Why?
 Because he understands the shock effect of multiple blows.
 One of the most basic principles in self-defense is that you never fire at a target only one time.
 Multiple rounds increase and intensify the shock effect.

 Finally, our enemy loves to send calamity that looks as if it were an act of God.
 Job's servant helps create this impression when he says that "the fire of God fell from heaven and burned up the sheep and the servants and consumed them."
 Though God allowed the fire to come, this was not the fire of God.
 This passage indicates to us that all natural calamity is the result of creation out of balance with the Creator.